daleysoftware/aerofs-linux-utilities/README.md

 AeroFS Linux Utilities
 ===

-*Not officially endorsed by AeroFS at this time.*

 This repository contains a number of scripts that might be useful to AeroFS users on Linux.